-Research the Education and Care Services National Regulations on the ACECQA website https://www.acecqa.gov.au/nqf/national-law-regulations/national-regulations.
-Locate Part 4.2: Children's Health and Safety.
-Identify [1] regulation (including the regulation number and name) for each of the divisions listed in the table below.
-Identify the policy and procedure of the service that relates to this provision of the Regulation.
+Research the Education and Care Services National Regulations on the ACECQA website.
+Locate Part 4.2: Children's Health and Safety and in the following table:

+- Identify (1) regulation (including the regulation number and name) for each of the divisions listed in the table below. - Identify the policy and procedure of the Service related to this Regulation provision.

-Assessor Instructions: Students must research the NQS and identify the health and safety requirements in the regulations by identifying any one [1] regulation.
-A range of regulations an dcorresponding policies are provided in the benchmark answers, and the student will record any one [1] from their research.
+Assessor Instructions: Students must research the NQS and identify the health and safety requirements in the regulations by identifying anyone (1) regulation.
+A range of regulations and corresponding policies are provided in the benchmark answers, and the student will record anyone (1) from their research.
 The student will identify the corresponding service's policy and procedure related to the Regulation's provision.
-The responses will vary depending on the regulation selected by the student.
-Responses will reflect the benchmark answer.
+The responses will vary depending on the regulations selected by the student.

-Division Regulation Number and title (5-10 words) Service policy and procedure [5-10 words] Division 1: Health, safety and well-being of children 77 Health, hygiene, and safe food practices Sleep and rest policy and procedure Gintaron 78 Food and beverages Administration of First 79 Service providing food and beverages AidSun protection policy
+Division Regulation Number and title (5-10 words) Service policy and procedure (5- 10 words)

-80 Weekly menu Water safety policy 81 Sleep and rest Nutrition, food and 82 Tobacco, drug, and alcohol-free environment beverages, and dietary requirements policy 83 Staff members and family daycare educators are not to be affected by alcohol or drugs 84 Awareness of child protection law.
-Division 2: Incidents, injury, trauma, and illness 85 Incident, injury, trauma and illness policies and procedures On Notification to proceed to be incident.
-Incident, injury, trauma and illness policy and procedure 86 Notification to parents of incident, injury, trauma, and illness F 87 Incident, injury, trauma, and illness record 88 Infectious diseases 89 First aid kits.
-Division 3: Medical 90 Medical conditions policy Dealing with Infectious conditions policy 91 Medical conditions policy to be Conditions policy provided to parents.
-Exclusion policy and procedure Immunisation policy and procedure Division 4: 92 Medication record Administration of Administration of medication 93 Administration of medication medication policy and procedure 94 Exception to authorisation requirement - anaphylaxis or asthma emergency Asthma and Anaphylaxis Management policy and 95 Procedure for the administration of medication procedure 96 Self-administration of medication.
-Division 5: Emergencies and communication 97 Emergency and evacuation procedures Emergency management policy and procedure 98 Telephone or other communication equipment. procedureEvacuation policy Division 6: Collection of children from premises and excursions 99 Children leaving the education and care service premises Arrival and collection policy and procedure and oxodioions 100 Risk assessment must be conducted before the excursion Excursion policy 102 Authorisation for excursions.
+Division 1: Health, safety and well-being of children 77 Health, hygiene, and safe food practices Sleep and rest policy and procedure 78 Food and beverages Administration of First 79 Service providing food and beverages AidSun protection policy 80 Weekly menu Water safety policy 81 Sleep and rest Nutrition, food and 82 Tobacco, drug, and alcohol-free beverages, and dietary environment requirements policy 83 Staff members and family daycare educators are not to be affected by alcohol or drugs 84 Awareness of child protection law.
+Division 2: Incidents, injury, trauma, and illness 85 Incident, injury, trauma and illness policies and procedures Incident, injury, trauma and illness policy and 86 Notification to parents of incident, injury, trauma, and illness procedure 87 Incident, injury, trauma, and illness record 88 Infectious diseases 89 First aid kits.
+Division 3: Medical conditions policy 90 Medical conditions policy Dealing with Infectious Conditions policy conditions policy 91 Medical conditions policy to be provided to parents.
+Exclusion policy and provided to parents. procedure Immunisation policy and procedure Division 4: Administration 92 Medication record Administration of of medication 93 Administration of medication medication policy and procedure 94 Exception to authorisation requirement - anaphylaxis or asthma emergency Asthma and Anaphylaxis Management policy and procedure 95 Procedure for the administration of medication procedure 96 Self-administrations of medication.
+Division 5: Emergencies and communication 97 Emergency and evacuation procedures Emergency management policy and procedure 98 Telephone or other communication equipment.
+Evacuation policy Division 6: Collection of children from premises and excursions 99 Children leaving the education and care service premises Arrival and collection policy and procedure and excursions 100 Risk assessment must be conducted before the excursion • Excursion policy 102 Authorisation for excursions.

 Explain the requirements of children's education and care services for transporting children in vehicles.
-Include in your answer the applicable provision in the regulations.
-[Approximate word count: 100-120 words]
+Include the applicable provision in the regulations.